JakubFranek/Kapytal/docs/features.md

 Kapytal will back itself up (create a special JSON file) every N minutes of work without saving in user-specified location different from the location of the primary JSON file.

-TODO: figure out JSON saving w/ circular references (maybe UUIDs for transactions?)
+TODO: figure out JSON saving w/ circular references